LukasLichten/Datalink/README.md

 ```
 Datalink -D %command%
 ```
-This feature is set per default when building using `make` (`make build-full` explicitly), however downstream packagers may disable it.
+This feature is set per default when building using `make build-full`, however downstream packagers may disable it (using `make build-release`).
 You can use `Datalink --help` to view the help, if the feature is included then you will see a similar instruction on how to use it.
 If it isn't, then it is unfortunalty unavailble, at which point you may consider compiling manually.

+When build with `make build-debug` the console is displayed always, ignoring this flag.

 ### Apply Env Variables
 Some cases you need to set some env variables to disabled/enable or tweak things within Proton/Native Game.